mnlipp/VM-Operator/index.md

 Providing resources to the VM is left to Kubernetes mechanisms as much as possible.

-The project does in no way attempt to replace kubevirt.
-Its goal is to provide a simple solution for the use case of running a virtual machine in a common configuration in a Kubernetes cluster.

 ## VMs and Pods

 VMs are not the typical workload managed by Kubernetes.
 You can neither